Get insider access

 6.0 Video Games

 The Insignia F30 is unremarkable for playing video games.
-It has fantastic low input lag, which ensures a responsive gaming experience with little delay between your actions and what happens on screen.
-Its response time is alright, so there's noticeable blur behind fast movements.
+It doesn't have the fastest response time, so there's noticeable blur behind fast-moving objects in games.
+On the upside, it has very low input lag, so at least there's little delay between your actions and what happens on screen.
 Unfortunately, the TV has no advanced gaming features like VRR and is limited to a 60Hz refresh rate, so it's not a good choice to pair with modern consoles.

 Pros